Sharing Kindergarten

 Also, check out these QR Scan & Learn Sight Word Books…

 My students can scan and HEAR me read the words to them with a supportive sentence.
+I have a PrePrimer Book, Primer Book, and 1st Grade Book. {These are divisions of the Dolch sight words.}

 You can NOW create YOUR OWN EDITABLE sight words!

-CLICK HERE to check out these files.
+CLICK HERE to check out these files to help with How I Teach Sight Words in Kindergarten.

 I hope you got some ideas on some great sight word activities you can use in your classroom.
 Here is a link to older posts all about Sight Word Stations.
-You can guy the bundles to save on the cost, as I always discount the bundles.
+You can buy the bundles to save on the cost, as I always discount the bundles.
 There is no code needed to get this discount.

 I love and can't get enough if these stations!
 My kindergarten EIP students beg to do them.
 They are amazing!